Mehmood-Deshmukh/MIT_WPU-RenAIssance-Learnsphere/README.md

     - **Admin:** The admin can approve teachers sign up requests and teachers need to make a request to make a course.
     - **Teacher:** The teacher can create a course and students will put an enrollment request to join the course.
 The teacher can approve or reject the request.
     - **Student:** The student can enroll in the course and submit the assignments.
-2. **Assignment Submission:** The student can submit the assignment and the **WorqHat's LLM** will grade the assignment and provide the feedback:
+2. **Assignment Submission:** The student can submit the assignment and the **WorqHat's LLM** will provide a comprehensive evaluation of the assignment:
-    - **score**: The score of the assignment based on the metrics provided by the teacher.
+    - **Score**: The score of the assignment based on the metrics provided by the teacher.
-    - **feedback**: The feedback of the assignment including areas of improvement.
+    - **Feedback**: The feedback of the assignment including problematic areas in the assignment.
-    - **roadmap**: The roadmap to improve the areas of improvement.
+    - **Roadmap**: A roadmap is generated to guide the students towards improvement.

 ## How to run the project